isabelroses/website/content/custom-lib-nixossystem.md

 }
 ```

-The key fact here is that we included `modulesPath` in our `specialArgs`.
-We
-only use `specialArgs` because we need to resolve module paths and `specialArgs`
-should only be used with arguments that need to be evaluated when resolving
-module structure.
+### So close and yet so far

 But just adding `modulePath` is a bit useless, we can't exactly replace our
 `lib.nixosSystem`'s yet.
 So let's work on that.
 To do that we are going to start
 importing `baseModules`, this will provide us with a base set of modules from
 nixpkgs.

-### So close and yet so far
+To do this we can use the `modulePath` and get the module list from
+there since this will prepare us for later when we want to add Darwin support.

 ```nix
 {